Photo of Andrew Duncan

 About Me

-Prior to my PhD, I spent three years as a software developer at the Ontario Institute for Cancer Research (OICR), engineering robust computational pipelines and full-stack infrastructure.
+Prior to my PhD, I spent over three years as a software developer at the Ontario Institute for Cancer Research (OICR), engineering robust computational pipelines and full-stack infrastructure.
 I hold a B.CS. in Bioinformatics (Honours) from the University of Waterloo.

 I am currently seeking opportunities to apply my expertise in deep learning and scalable engineering to extract actionable, high-impact insights from complex datasets.